mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 What do you see with `ls` now?

+> :question: **TASK:** What happens if you try to use rm on a directory?

 - Remember the similar command `rmdir`, which works to remove directories—but only if they are empty.

+> :question: **TASK:** Is there a way to use rm on a directory?
+How is that different from rmdir?

-**Take care with`rm`!**: In Unix, the `rm` (remove) command is one of the most powerful—and dangerous—tools.
+**Take care with `rm`!**: In Unix, the `rm` (remove) command is one of the most powerful—and dangerous—tools.
 When you use `rm`, it **permanently deletes files and directories** without sending them to a recycle bin or trash.
 Once a file is removed, it is usually impossible to recover without advanced tools.
 Be especially careful when using wildcards like `*`, which can remove multiple files at once.
 Adding the `-r` (recursive) option will delete entire directories, including their contents, making `rm -rf` particularly unforgiving.
 Always double-check your commands, or use `rm -i` to prompt before each removal.

 If we want to rename or move a file, we use the `mv` command.
 If we just issue the command and a file name, it renames the file.
 Try this and then see what you see with `ls`